DGogadze/Web-Application-Repository/README.md

-# Web-Application-Repository creater by Daniel
+# Web-Application-Repository created by Daniel